Kensuke's Kingdom: Adaptations

 In August 2018, WildChild Productions took a theatrical adaptation of Kensuke's Kingdom by Stuart Paterson to Edinburgh Festival Fringe.
 It featured a voiceover by Jenny Agutter.

-UK-based Lupus Films began production on an animated version of Kensuke's Kingdom in 2020.
-Voice actors for the animated version include Sally Hawkins, Cillian Murphy, and Ken Watanabe.
+UK-based Lupus Films began production on an animated version of the story in 2020, and it debuted at the Annecy International Animation Film Festival on 11 June 2023.
+The UK premiere was at the 67th BFI London Film Festival on 14 October 2023.
+The cast for the animated version include Sally Hawkins, Cillian Murphy and Ken Watanabe.